Assistant/Associate Professor, OMM

 - Participate in the assessment or evaluation of and provide feedback to other members of the faculty as a component of the college’s ongoing quality improvement and assessment program.

-- Participate in the assessment and evaluation of students and residents, provide feedback and remedial assistance to ensure that the student of ARCOM meet the standards established by the faculty and college and obtain the knowledge, skills and competency required.
+- Participate in the assessment and evaluation of students and residents, provide feedback and remedial assistance to ensure that the student of ACHE meet the standards established by the faculty and college and obtain the knowledge, skills and competency required.

 - Clinical work, as assigned, at local hospitals, clinics, or other medical service providers for the purpose of developing and maintaining clinical skills and instructing and supervising students of the College in their clinical rotations.

-- Maintain a personal and professional development plan and portfolio, including documentation of teaching, professional development activities and plans, service provided to college and communities, scholarly activity and research to assure personal growth and continued competency with specialty field.
+- Maintain a personal and professional development plan and portfolio, including documentation of teaching, professional development activities and plans, service provided to college and communities, scholarly activity and/or research to assure personal growth and continued competency with specialty field.

 - Demonstrate the highest standard of professionalism and ethical behavior in all aspects of personal and professional actions and performance.